Oct 13, 2021

-- Personal ($4 per month): With this plan, you can get rid of WordPress.com ads and get a custom domain name.
+- Personal ($4/month): With this plan, you can get rid of WordPress.com ads and get a custom domain name.

-- Premium ($8 per month): Premium users can monetize their websites with ads and use CSS to edit their sites.
+- Premium ($8/month): Premium users can monetize their websites with ads and use CSS to edit their sites.

-- Business ($25 per month): This plan enables you to add plugins and themes, as well integrating Google Analytics into your site.
+- Business ($25/month): This plan enables you to add plugins and themes, as well integrating Google Analytics into your site.

 Which plan you decide to go with depends largely on your site’s goals and purpose.
-However, to get the most out of the platform, you’ll likely want to go with the Business tier, as its the only one that lets you take full advantage of WordPress’ plugin system.
+However, to get the most out of the platform, you’ll likely want to go with the Business tier, as it lets you take full advantage of WordPress’ plugin system.
 Plus, Google Analytics integration is critical if you want to understand your visitors and track their behavior.

-With that in mind, to get the most out of WordPress.com, you’ll need to budget at least $25 per month for your website.
+With that in mind, to get the most out of WordPress.com, you’ll need to budget at least $25/month for your website.
 You could stick with the platform’s free version, but that’s not going to get you very far if you’re looking to create a professional website.